 The Italian bike team had lots of fun taking comedy photos whilst a couple of other folk adopted meditation positions that they appeared to be taking way too seriously, and they adopted seriously sanctimonious attitudes towards everyone else.

-Down an alarmingly steep descent and we took a break to cool the rims, but too late.
+Down an alarmingly steep descent and we took a break to cool the wheel rims, but too late.
 As we got ready to move on Harold’s tyre burst.
 The rim heat had melted a hole in the inner tube.
 We waited with him while he fixed it.
 It seemed mean to leave him, although every passing cyclist offered help and he had 2kg of tools to work with, but no tape, so we were of some use as he could fix his odometer with Lou’s insulating tape.

 Descending then on cobbled streets was dodgy but not as dodgy as the super speed descent through the hairpin bends.
 Terror.
 When we got down to Molinaseca there were people swimming in the river.
 It was dammed at one end to allow enough water to build up for swimming.
 I took off my shoes and vest, leaving on my cycling shorts and bikini top, and went in very gingerly.
 It was icy cold and the cobbles were dangerously slippery.
 Lou’s ear meant that she could only paddle, but Harold was off and away, whittering about childhood holidays by the Rhine.
 He hadn’t been able to swim as a little boy and had always wanted to swim in a river, this was his first chance.

 Into Ponferrada where we said goodbye to Harold.
 We booked into a schmanzy hotel in a quiet square, with a great balcony for laundry drying.
 Unfortunately it was only quiet because it was siesta time, and turned out to be the main square.
 There was a statue right in front of the hotel that people wanted to have their photo taken with, so everyone’s photos had our underwear in.
-We even saw some people taking their photos deliberately at an angle to be sure to get our laundry in shot.
+We even saw some people taking their photos deliberately at an angle to be sure to get our bras in shot.

 We strolled about looking for somewhere to eat, but nothing until 8:30.
 After a drink in the Chelsea Bar, a strange take on an English Sixties theme bar we walked up to the Knights Templar Castle, which was impressive, but we were tired and the ruins were badly marked up so it was difficult to understand what was what.
 Then it started to hail, great big chunks of ice that hurt when they hit, although it was still warm.